 Ceramic tiles offer numerous advantages that make them a practical choice for various applications.
 One of the primary benefits is their affordability.
 Ceramic tiles are generally more cost-effective than natural stone or porcelain tiles, making them an excellent option for budget-conscious projects.
 Despite their lower cost, ceramic tiles still provide a durable and attractive finish that can withstand everyday use.
 Ceramic tiles are also known for their ease of maintenance.
 Their non-porous surface resists stains and moisture, making them suitable for areas prone to spills and splashes, such as kitchens and bathrooms.
 Routine cleaning involves simple sweeping and mopping with mild detergents, ensuring that ceramic tiles remain in good condition with minimal effort.

 Another significant advantage of ceramic tiles is their design flexibility.
 Available in an extensive range of colors, patterns, and finishes, ceramic tiles can be used to create diverse design styles, from classic to contemporary.
-With their ability to replicate the luxurious look of marble, including styles like Arabescato, ceramic tiles provide an elegant and practical solution for various design needs.
+One notable option is the Julianna 4x12 Glossy Ceramic Tile in Carrara, as shown in the photo above, which replicates the luxurious appearance of marble with its subtle veining and glossy surface, offering a sophisticated yet practical solution for walls and backsplashes.
 The advanced technologies used in ceramic tile production also allow for stunning marble-like appearances, including leathered finishes that add texture and depth.

 Quartz Tiles as Marble Alternative